Our Essential Services

 - A single or double hospital room

 HUK-Coburg is another private health insurance firm in Germany.
-The monthly cost for their “Comfort” private insurance plan is 277.88 EUR.
-This is what it offers:
+The monthly cost for their “Comfort” private insurance plan is about 280 EUR (310 USD).
+These are some of the features it offers:

 - Medical treatment covered